kuzudb/kuzu-blog/src/content/post/2023-07-19-iamgraphviz.md

 IAM network of an enterprise.
 For example, to find inconsistent privileges given to users, we might want to *find and plot multiple paths from a user to an account with different privileges*.
 Or we might want to extend our model with more fine grained resources that are connected to accounts and analyze paths from users to these resources (see the [PMapper](https://github.com/nccgroup/PMapper) project that models the IAM data in a more detailed way).
-The key takeaway is this: graph visualizations can be very powerful to analyze cloud permission data and embedding Kùzu into your applications to develop tools like IAMGraphViz is extremely easy and fun 🥳🙌💪!
+The key takeaway is this: graph visualizations can be very powerful to analyze cloud permission data and embedding Kuzu into your applications to develop tools like IAMGraphViz is extremely easy and fun 🥳🙌💪!